CLZamb/trinity_chess/README.md

     - Welcome Menu: has 3 options, play, configuration, quit.
     - Configuration Menu: if no new configuration is given the default is used to start the game
 - Input
-    - Keyboard: Event driven input listening.
+    - Keyboard: Event driven input listening supported keys {up, down, left, right , w, a, s, d, enter}
-    - Text: Player types each move ie: "a2a4".
+    - Text: Each Player has to type each move ie: "a2a4".
 - Board
     - Main Board Pane: shows the board.
-    - Info Pane: It shows the side to move (black, white), shows previous moves, captures, and general info such as invalid move.
+    - Info Pane: It shows the side to move (black, white), shows previous moves, captures, and general info such as invalid moves.
     - Statistics Pane: WIP.
 ## Chess Engine
 - Not Implemented yet, This vesion the AI needs to be reimplemented so that the it can beat previous versions and performs better.